botany9747/notes-mini-app/README.md

 ### Storage manipulation in [storage.js](./src/storage.js)

-Here we define a set of function that will manipulate the storage of notes.
+Here we define a set of functions that will manipulate the storage of notes.